OutSystems/docs-product/src/ref/ui-patterns/web/counter.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced Use Cases for the Counter UI Pattern.
+summary: Advanced use cases for the Counter UI Pattern.
 ---

 # Counter UI Pattern Reference